 Contact Our Experienced Child Custody Lawyers in Waukesha

-If you are a divorced parent considering moving to a new location with your child and would like more information regarding child relocation laws in Wisconsin or if you have been notified of your ex-spouse’s intention to relocate and want to know your rights, contact the Waukesha Family Law offices of Jane Probst for more information.
+If you are a divorced parent considering moving to a new location with your child and would like more information regarding child relocation laws in Wisconsin or if you have been notified of your ex-spouse’s intention to relocate and want to know your rights, contact the Waukesha Family Law offices of Probst Law Offices for more information.

 Wisconsin child relocation is seldom a black and white issue, which makes it absolutely critical that you work with an experienced attorney on this important child custody issue whether you are the one who wants to relocate or are a parent who does not consent.
 Call our offices today at (414) 210-3135.